-27. The Safety and Radiation Unit
+27. The Safety Unit

-The Technion's Safety and Radiation Unit is a professional statutory unit charged with providing consultation and recommendation services to the entire Technion and its administration regarding various safety and hygiene issues, in an aim to prevent work accidents and occupational diseases.
-The unit promotes a culture of safe science.
+The Technion's Safety Unit serves as a statutory and professional unit.
+Its primary mission is to offer expert consultation and recommendations to the entire Technion community.
+The unit focuses on safety and hygiene issues, aiming to prevent work workplace accidents and occupational diseases.
+The unit proactively promotes and cultivates a safety-concious culture within the scienctific community.

-The unit seeks to establish positive and proactive communication to benefit, improve, and assist the administration, faculty members, employees, and students in all matters related to safety and hygiene at work, with an emphasis on the various Technion labs and their diverse needs and activities.
-To that end, the unit performs a range of activities, including providing support for research and development; publishing internal Technion regulations and work protocols; surveying risks and hazards in buildings and labs; issuing permits vis-à-vis government bodies; occupational-environmental monitoring; updating the administration regarding safety legislation and its implications, accompaniment, follow-up, counseling, and assistance on the Technion's various construction projects; issuing safety guidelines and accompanying various events in the Technion; safety in the surroundings of Technion labs; laser safety; ionizing and non-ionizing radiation safety; investigating events and accidents in order to draw conclusions and improve procedures; and more.
+The Safety Unit at the Technion plays a pivotal role in fostering positive and proactive communication.
+Its mission is to enhance, support, and guide the entire Technion community - including administration, faculty members, employees, and students in all matters related to safety and hygiene within the workplace.
+Notably, the unit focuses on the unique requirements of the Technion laboratories.
+To that end, the unit provides support for research and development activities; publishing internal Technion regulations and work protocols to ensure adherence to safety standards; performing rigorous risk assessments in buildings and laboratories to identify potential hazards and risks; issuing permits vis-à-vis relevant government bodies; occupational-environmental monitoring to ensure compliance with safety guidelines; updating management regarding safety legislation and its implications, accompaniment, follow-up, counseling, and assistance on the Technion's various construction projects; issuing comprehensive safety guidelines and actively support various Technion events;; laser safety; both ionizing and non-ionizing radiation safety.
+The Safety Unit also investigates incidents, 'near-mises' and accidents in order to draw conclusions and improve procedures.
+In summary, the Safety Unit serves as a cornerstone in promoting a healthy safety culture, safeguarding the Technion community and advancing scientific endeavors.